 Sure, getting clear about what you want - and aligning yourself with that - might mean you need to exit your current company and make yourself available for other opportunities.

-Yet, as many of my clients have found - when you get yourself into alignment about what makes you happy, and are prepared to have some robust, in-depth, 'conversations in truth' with your leader and others in your organization ... you may find that the organization is just perfect.
+As many of my clients have found - when you get yourself into alignment about what makes you happy and are prepared to have some robust, in-depth, 'conversations in truth' with your leader and others in your organization ... you may find that the organization is just perfect.
 It was simply that you hadn't declared to the world clearly enough, what it is you wanted.

 You are happy.
 Nothing more.